An experienced cook who loves cooking new things, especially Pakistani cuisine, Sam makes wonderful recipes that are

 - If the pan dries too much while you are cooking, spray some cooking oil onto it.
 Cooking oil would make the pan's surface oily so your Chapati won't stick on it while you are cooking.

 - It is preferable that you cook on a high or medium flame.
-Cooking on low flame will make your chapati hard and brittle instead of being soft.
+Cooking on a low flame will make your chapati hard and brittle instead of soft.

 - Take measured amounts of flour and water.